nixworks/public/news/2005/04/21/README.md

 _Context: American Israel Public Affairs Committee, Israel, U.S._

 ### [ Three Israeli soldiers are hurt when their jeep triggers an IED roadside bomb, near the Karni crossing, on the edge of the Gaza Strip. ](/news/2005/04/21/three-israeli-soldiers-are-hurt-when-their-jeep-triggers-an-ied-roadside-bomb-near-the-karni-crossing-on-the-edge-of-the-gaza-strip.md)
-_Context: Gaza Strip, IED, Israel, Jeep, cargo terminals_
+_Context: Gaza Strip, Israel, Jeep, cargo terminals, roadside bomb_

 ### [ The next launch of the Space Shuttle ''Discovery'', STS-114,  is postponed until at least May 22.
 This is to be the first Space Shuttle launch since the ''Columbia'' disaster in February 2003. ](/news/2005/04/21/the-next-launch-of-the-space-shuttle-discovery-sts-114-is-postponed-until-at-least-may-22-this-is-to-be-the-first-space-shuttle-lau.md)
 _Context: ''Columbia'' disaster, Discovery, February 2003, May 22, STS-114_